Saturday, January 25, 2025

 Most of the other boats anchored near Kemp Bay.

-I saw the Yacht Club and anchored in the main bay south of the club.
+I saw the Yacht Club and anchored in the central bay south of the club.
 I was pretty much alone.

-I took the dingy in to the Government Dock and walked around.
+I took the dinghy into the Government Dock and walked around.

-I met Danzel, a 62 year old Bohemian man who gave me a pomegranate fruit and was selling his art and pomegranates.
+I met Danzel, a 62-year-old Bohemian man, who gave me a pomegranate and was selling his art and pomegranates.
 I guess he was a pomegranate farmer.
 Nice guy.
-I didn’t buy anything.
+I didn't buy anything.

-I waked through the island to the Yacht Club.
+I walked through the island to the Yacht Club.
 Nice restaurant and souvenir desk with Little Farmer Yacht Club T-shirts.
-The docks were reasonable shape, but there were no boats there.
+The docks were in reasonable shape, but there were no boats there.

-The population of the island was 60 persons.
+The population of the island was 60 people.
 I imagine everyone was a member.
-I waked back and bought some pomegranates from Danzel which he picked from the tree.
+I walked back and bought some pomegranates from Danzel, who had picked them from the tree.

 I returned to the boat and had a Ramen supper.